symfony/symfony-docs/quick_tour/the_controller.rst

         return array('name' => $name);
     }

-Log in as ``user`` and from the secured hello page, click on the "Hello resource secured" link.
-Symfony2 should return a 403 HTTP status code.
+Now, log in as ``user`` (who does *not* have the ``ROLE_ADMIN`` role) and from the secured hello page, click on the "Hello resource secured" link.
+Symfony2 should return a 403 HTTP status code, indicating that the user is "forbidden" from accessing that resource.

 .. note::

     The Symfony2 security layer is very flexible and comes with many different user providers (like one for the Doctrine ORM) and authentication providers (like HTTP basic, HTTP digest, or X509 certificates).
-Read the "`Security`_" chapter of the book for more information on how to use and configure them.
+Read the ":doc:`/book/security/overview`" chapter of the book for more information on how to use and configure them.

 Caching Resources
 -----------------